Need help? Hire the professionals

 Troubleshoot boiler issues, if any

-Sometimes when the pressure is too high, the boiler might leak at the same time.
-In such cases, it’s important to troubleshoot the issue and determine what is the cause and what is an effect.
+Sometimes, when the pressure is too high, the boiler might leak at the same time.
+In such cases, it’s important to troubleshoot the issue and determine what is the cause and what is the effect.
 For example, high boiler pressure can cause leaks, and an overfilled leaking appliance can cause high pressure.

 Tighten up or replace defective valves

 Sometimes, one of the reasons behind high boiler pressure is a faulty valve.
-A defective valve may cause the water to spill into the heating circuit which, in turn, causes the pressure inside of the system to rise.
-If the valve is loose, try tightening it and if that doesn’t help, then you will need to replace it.
+A defective valve may cause the water to spill into the heating circuit, which, in turn, causes the pressure inside the system to rise.
+If the valve is loose, try tightening it, and if that doesn’t help, then you will need to replace it.
 Only a gas-safe engineer should do the latter.

 Boiler Pressure Keeps Rising?
 Here’s When You Should Call a Boiler Engineer

 Is your boiler pressure still high even after bleeding radiators?
-Well, you might be dealing with a serious issue, so better find a boiler engineer to inspect it.
-Additionally, if several of the fixes have been applied and the boiler pressure keeps rising, that is a clear sign that may need a new boiler.
+Well, you might be dealing with a serious issue, so better to find a boiler engineer to inspect it.
+Additionally, if several of the fixes have been applied and the boiler pressure keeps rising, that is a clear sign that a new boiler may be needed.

 For your convenience, check the control panel of the boiler for error codes.
 In the table below, you’ll see the code variations based on the boiler brand.